plewis/plewis.github.io/phylogenetics/lab-bayes-traits.md

 The Jones et al. 2009 study estimated ancestral states.
 In particular, they found that the most recent common ancestor (MRCA) of the xerophytic (dry-adapted) clade of pelargoniums almost certainly had pinnate venation (see red circle in figure on right).
 Let's see what BayesTraits says.

-:heavy_check_mark: Start BayesTraits in the usual way, specifying 1 (Multistate) on the first screen and 2 (MCMC) on the second.
+:large_blue_diamond: Start BayesTraits in the usual way, specifying 1 (Multistate) on the first screen and 2 (MCMC) on the second.

-:heavy_check_mark: After the options are output, type the following commands in, one line at a time, finishing with the run command:
+:large_blue_diamond: After the options are output, type the following commands in, one line at a time, finishing with the run command:

     pa exp 29
     addtag xerotag alternans104 rapaceum130